Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/navs.md

 </div>
 {% endhighlight %}

 To help fit your needs, this works with `<ul>`-based markup, as shown above, or with any arbitrary "roll your own" markup.
 Note that if you're using `<nav>`, you shouldn't add `role="tablist"` directly to it, as this would override the element's native role as a navigation landmark.
-Instead, switch to an alternative element (in the exammple below, a simple `<div>`) and wrap the `<nav>` around it.
+Instead, switch to an alternative element (in the example below, a simple `<div>`) and wrap the `<nav>` around it.

 <div class="bd-example bd-example-tabs">
   <nav>